netgen-layouts/layouts-docs/cookbook/custom_parameter_types.rst

 Form mapper object is responsible for specifying how the parameter will look like on a Symfony form.
-The interface ``Netgen\BlockManager\Parameters\Form\MapperInterface`` provides three methods for you to implement.
+The interface ``Netgen\Layouts\Parameters\Form\MapperInterface`` provides three methods for you to implement.
 There is also an abstract class which you can extend to ease the implementation, so you need to implement only one method.

 Basic form mapper needs to only specify which Symfony form type to use: